LauraBermudezP/LauraBermudezP/README.md

 ### 👩‍💻 About me

+- 🌐 B1 English Speaker.
 - 🎓 Currently learning how to program at CESDE.
 - 💬 I love learning about **good practices, Java, OPP & databases**.
 - 📖 In my free time, I like playing videogames, reading some books, riding my bike, following cooking recipes and improving my English on my own.
+- 🤡 Unnecessary fact: I don't know how to swim :/

 ---